CCC-NULS/CCC_Work_Reports/WeeklyReport-20200305/Ray-WeeklyReport-20200305.md

 NULS 2.0 integration for Ledger wallet

-1. Discussed with Ledger Supporter in Slack, we got they decide whether integrate it into Ledger Live APP after they evaluate NULS.
+1. Discussed with Ledger Supporter in Slack, we got they decide whether integrate NULS into Ledger Live APP after they evaluate NULS.
 They perform the integration work internally.

 2. Changed nytro-wallet to support NULS 2.0, it could get Ledger account from Ledger Nano S device and display Ledger account address in device.